-A hiatal hernia occurs when the upper part of your stomach pushes up through your diaphragm and into your chest.
+A hiatal hernia occurs when the upper part of your stomach pushes up through your diaphragm and into your chest region.

 The diaphragm is a large muscle that lies between your abdomen and chest.
 You use this muscle to help you breathe.
-Normally, your stomach is below the diaphragm.
-However, in people with a hiatal hernia, a portion of the stomach pushes up through the muscle.
+Normally, your stomach is below the diaphragm, but in people with a hiatal hernia, a portion of the stomach pushes up through the muscle.
 The opening it moves through is called a hiatus.

 This condition mostly occurs in people who are over 50 years old.
-It affects up to 60 percent of people by the time they’re 60, according to the Esophageal Cancer Awareness Association (ECAA).
+It affects up to 60 percent of people by the time they’re 60 years old, according to the Esophageal Cancer Awareness Association.

 The exact cause of many hiatal hernias isn’t known.
-In some people, muscle tissue may be weakened by injury or other damage.
+In some people, injury or other damage may weaken muscle tissue.
 This makes it possible for your stomach to push through your diaphragm.

-Another cause is putting too much pressure on the muscles around your stomach.
-This may happen when:
+Another cause is putting too much pressure (repeatedly) on the muscles around your stomach.
+This can happen when:

 - straining during bowel movements